 Department of Mathematical Sciences (MATH) invites applications for PhD stipends in applied mathematics, including statistics, the mathematics of insurance and economics, and mathematical biology.

-The starting date for the stipends is in September 2021 or as soon as possible thereafter.
+Start date is (expected to be) in September 2023 or as soon as possible thereafter.

 About the Department of Mathematical Sciences

 The department has about 50 permanent scientific staff members; around 45 PhD students and 35 postdocs.
 It has strong research groups in many areas of mathematics, and active PhD, postdoc, and visitor's programs.
 Our building is located in central Copenhagen next to the central park Fælledparken.
-You can find more information about the department on its homepage https://www.math.ku.dk/english.
+Our website https://www.math.ku.dk/english provides more information about the department and the research conducted at the department https://www.math.ku.dk/english/research/.